Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Methodology

-Three of the authors (native Mandarin speakers) conducted all interviews remotely in Mandarin via VooV Meeting , with an average duration of 85.3 minutes.
-We audio-recorded and transcribed all sessions , and then we independently and manually checked the accuracy of all transcripts.
-The interviews began with participants outlining their roles within a product team, detailing the types of smart home devices they designed or developed, and their responsibilities.
-We then delved into their practices regarding user requirements gathering, focusing on UX and privacy-related requirements.
-We aimed to understand how they gathered the needs of different stakeholder groups, including at-risk groups (e.g., children, domestic workers) in multi-user smart homes, drawing inspiration from prior work like~\cite{sannon2022privacy,he2025exploring,bernd2020bystanders,leitao2019anticipating,chalhoub2020innovation}.
-Additionally, we investigated how participants incorporated UX and privacy considerations into their design and development processes.
-We asked about data handling practices and legal compliance measures.
-To elicit deeper insights, we presented relevant examples from China (e.g., Didi case\footnote{\href{https://www.washingtonpost.com/world/2022/07/21/china-didi-fine-data-security/}{Cyberspace Administration of China (CAC) fined Didi \$1.2B for illegal collection and use of users' personal data, violating laws on national data security and the protection of personal information.}}) to gauge their perspectives on technical interventions, such as data collection, transmission, deletion, and legal interventions like compliance training.
-These discussions aimed to uncover strategies for mitigating privacy concerns and risks in multi-user smart homes.
+To reduce social desirability bias, we began with neutral, open-ended questions (e.g., ``What are the main challenges that you and your product team face when designing and/or developing smart home devices?'') and emphasized that there were no right or wrong answers.
+We also asked about data handling practices and legal compliance measures.
+To elicit deeper insights, we presented relevant examples from China (e.g., Didi case\footnote{\href{https://www.washingtonpost.com/world/2022/07/21/china-didi-fine-data-security/}{The Cyberspace Administration of China (CAC) fined Didi \$1.2 billion for the illegal collection and use of users’ personal data, in violation of laws on national data security and personal information protection.}}) to gauge their perspectives on technical interventions such as data collection, transmission, and deletion, as well as legal interventions like compliance training.
+These real-world examples encouraged participants to reflect on and propose technical, social, or legal interventions.
 We also sought their opinions on existing privacy laws and regulations in China (cf. \S\ref{subsec:regulations}).